-Proponents of Fiscal Policy utilization believe that public finance can influence public spending, inflation, and employment by manipulating two key variables:
+Proponents of Fiscal Policy utilization believe that public finance can influence inflation and employment by manipulating two key variables:

 In times of economic contraction, such as the Great Depression in the 1920s and 1930s and the 2008-2009 financial crisis, the government engages in Expansionary Fiscal Policy.
 This involves a reduction in taxes and an increase in government spending.
 Both of these measures are meant to stimulate the economy and increase the level of activity within the economy.
 During a recession, producers and consumers both lose faith in the market.
 Thus, consumers reduce consumption and producers cut production.
 As a result, the economy stagnates.

 In 2009, when Barack Obama took office as President of the United States, he signed the American Recovery and Reinvestment Act (ARRA).
 The ARRA was a stimulus package that involved government spending amounting to almost $800 billion.
 The ARRA was meant to create jobs, boost demand, and improve faith in the economy as a whole.
 Many have argued (mostly fiscal conservatives) that Obama could have achieved a similar result by cutting taxes